kolkhis/tech-notes/linux/tools/awk.md

 It's used to initialize variables, perform initialization tasks, and to perform any other tasks that need to be done before the first record is processed.

-* Purpose: The `BEGIN` block in `awk` is executed once before any input lines are processed.
+* Purpose: The `BEGIN` block in `awk` is executed one time, before any input lines are processed.
     * It's the perfect place to initialize variables or print headers in your output.
 * Usage: You might use `BEGIN` to set the Field Separator (`FS`) to parse CSV files or to print a title row for a report.